AlphonseMehounme/bitdev/simplebitcoinwallet/README.md

 This is a simple Bitcoin Wallet project in progress for the first week of BTrust Build on Bitcoin Fellowship

-Note : Setwig type selection not working yet, but very soon
+Note : Segwit type selection not working yet, but very soon

 ## How to run it